Yusuke Ishihata

 Welcome!

 I am a fifth-year Ph.D. student in economics at Duke University.
-My research interests lie in labor economics, the economics of the family, and the economics of education, with a particular focus on structural methods.
-I have broad theoretical and empirical interests in topics such as marriage market matching, fertility, job search, and intra-household decision-making.
+My research focuses on labor economics, the economics of the family, and education, using both structural and reduced-form approaches.
+I study topics including marriage market matching, fertility, intra-household decision-making, and job search,.

 Download my CV .